 Camping with your kids is all about having fun and bonding in the great outdoors.
-And in addition to hiking and exploring, one of the best ways to get everyone excited about the trip is to play some camping games together!
+And in addition to hiking and exploring, one of the best ways to get everyone excited about the trip is to play some fun camping games together!

 - Nature Tic-Tac-Toe.
 Draw a tic-tac-toe board in the dirt and use rocks and acorns as the game pieces.
 Easy, breezy, and fun!

 - Sleeping Bag Race.
 Is it just my kids, or is any type of race a total hit?
 Do the traditional sack race, and use your sleeping bags as the sacks!

-Scavenger Hunt.
+- Scavenger Hunt.
 A nature-themed scavenger hunt is always an awesome idea!
 You can plan this one in advance and bring it along — by writing/drawing what you want them to find on the outside of a brown lunch bag, that they can then use for collecting.
 You could do a color-themed scavenger hunt for littler kids, and instead of them finding specific items, they could hunt for one item for each color.

 This is also an easy one to do without any type of advance planning.
 We usually plan our scavenger hunts either to keep the kids busy when we’re setting up our campsite, or as a fun game on a hike.
 It’s always a hit, and a great way to add a little something to an already fun time!

 - Glow-in-the-Dark Hopscotch.
 After you’ve done the ring toss, use those rings to set up a hopscotch course!
 A classic game with a glow-in-the-dark twist is an instant winner.

 - Mosquito Bites.
 This is a game camp kids will love!
 I’ve played a similar game at bridal and baby showers, but the camping version is even cuter.

 You start by giving each camper a sheet of those red dot stickers you get from office supply stores.
 Then you pick a camping-themed word that you want to be “forbidden” for an hour — like the words “tent” or “fire.”
 Anytime a camper hears another camper saying that word, they put a “mosquito bite” on them.
 At the end of the hour, the camper with the most bites loses.
 This is a great one to play with a small or large group!

 - Question Ball.
 Buy a beach ball from the dollar store and write questions on it with a Sharpie — they can be “get to know you” type questions, or “would you rather” type questions — whatever you want!
 Some ideas would be: “What’s your favorite food?”
 “What do you like to do after school?” or “Would you rather meet a bigfoot or a bear in the woods?”
 “Would you rather eat a cricket or a worm?”

 - Paper Plate Toss.
 So you probably already packed paper plates for your camping trip — and another way to use them is for this bean bag-type game!
 Just place some plates in a line on the ground, each with a point number written on it, and then toss your bean bags to see who earns the most points.

 Now, we don’t usually have bean bags with us, so we always use something that’s already around — like small rocks, pine cones, or acorns.
 Some say that’s just making it harder, but I say challenge is good!
 This is such a great and easy outdoor game.

 - Flashlight Hide-and-Seek.
 I know you already brought your flashlights — so let’s put them to good use!
 The person who is “it” is the one with the flashlight, and everyone else is trying to find a great hiding spot in the dark.
 When the beam of light hits you, you’ve been found.